-Scoreboard: 2nd ODI, India Women vs England Women | Sports-Games
+Scoreboard: 2nd ODI, India women vs England Women | Sports-Games

 - United States

-Scoreboard of the second ODI between Indian women and England women here on Wednesday.
+Scoreboard of the second ODI between Indian women and England women here.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)